nawabahmadreshi/documentation/pages/features/journeys.md

 ## Create Your Journey

-Head to the [Branch Journeys dashboard](http://dashboard.branch.io/journeys), and click the ‘New Journey’ button to get started.
+Head to the [Branch Journeys dashboard](http://dashboard.branch.io/journeys), and click the `New Journey` button to get started.
 In the modal that appears, enter the name you'd like to use for later reference.

-{% image src='/img/pages/features/journeys/journeys-name.png' third center alt='name' %}
+{% image src='/img/pages/features/journeys/journeys-name.png' half center alt='name' %}

 ## Design Your Audience

 Start customizing your audience by choosing the target platform, device, and region.

-{% image src='/img/pages/features/journeys/audience-rules.png' third center alt='audience' %}
+{% image src='/img/pages/features/journeys/audience-rules.png' full center alt='audience' %}

-1) Platform.

- For now, Branch offers Journeys on one platform: the mobile web, for display on your website.
+1. **Platform**: For now, Branch offers Journeys on one platform: the mobile web, for display on your website.
 You don’t need to change any platform settings.

-2) Operating systems

-Would you like to target users on all devices, or only iOS or Android users?
+2. **Operating systems**: Would you like to target users on all devices, or only iOS or Android users?
 For example, if you only have an iOS app, then you might only want to show a Branch View to users viewing your mobile website on iOS.

-3) What regions

-Where would you like your Branch View to show?
+3. **Regions**: Where would you like your Branch View to show?
 If you have users in many different countries, you might want to create distinct Journeys with Branch Views in different languages.

-4) Advanced options

-There are many advanced options for audiences that can be found [here]({{base.url}}/features/journeys/advanced/#advanced-audience-rules).
+4. **Advanced options**: There are many advanced options for audiences that can be found [here]({{base.url}}/features/journeys/advanced/#advanced-audience-rules).

 ## Configure Branch View Templates

 You can choose which Branch Views your audience will see, and how much of your audience will see it.
 First, click `Select Template` to choose customize the template you'd like to show for this Journey.

-{% image src='/img/pages/features/journeys/select-template.png' third center alt='select templates' %}
+{% image src='/img/pages/features/journeys/select-template.png' half center alt='select templates' %}

 ### Select your template

 This opens a WYSIWYG editor where you can change the style and content of your Branch View.
 First, choose the type of template that you want to show.
 You can choose from a:

 - Full page injected interstitial (SEO friendly!)
 - Half page injected banner (SEO friendly!)
 - Floating app banner